 By Kristoffer Hilmarsson

-The 24-year-old multi-instrumentalist, Julian Skiboat, has been giving wings to he’s latest release ”flowers”.
+The 24-year-old multi-instrumentalist, Julian Skiboat, has been giving wings to his latest release ”flowers”.
 With laid back and lazy melodies Julian wishes, in his own words, to dive into that feeling of it could be worse and we can make it through this.

 His debut EP, ‘Nice to meet you’ has garnered over one million streams.
 I haven’t heard it, and won’t listen to it before writing this review either.
 I just want to dig into that feeling I first got when heard ”Flowers”.
 Those tangling little guitar notes, just a few seconds before Julian’s casual indie enunciation hit the speakers and I was hooked.
-He tells me that he stopped giving flowers to me, but the lofi-swag-beat is there to let me know that he still feel in love.
+He tells me that he stopped giving flowers to me, but the lofi-swag-beat is there to let me know that he still feels in love.

 This is the first time Julian is collaborating with a producer, Peter Kuli, and he for sure deserves some appreciation.
 The guitars and drums work splendidly in conjunction and let you disappear into the atmosphere that Julian and P. Kuli are creating together.
 The arrangement lets Julian’s guitar and lyrics grow into a universe that’s nice to escape within.
 It’s easy and not over-done at all.
 Just some pure bedroom-indie and who wouldn’t like that?